Pre-pruning machine

 So that the machine is always in line with the row.

-This must be adapted to the forward speed of the tractor so that the machine can properly grab the shoots and clean the upper trellising wire.
+This must be adapted to the tractor's forward speed so that the machine can pick up the shoots properly and clean the upper trellising wire.

 Forward speed

-Forward speed is variable and depends on the grape variety (drooping or upright) and the trellising (correct tension of the trellis wires).
+Forward speed varies, depending on the grape variety (drooping or upright) and the trellising (correct tension of the trellis wires).
 It is generally around 5 km/h.
 It can be much higher, in which case the approach to the stake is less precise, leaving a larger quantity of unpruned shoots.

 Contact our expert